lemval/growatt-rs232-reader/README.md

 ## Required

 You need a 'USB to serial' converter.
 Remove the little plate to expose the RS2323 port and connect the cable.
 Connect the USB-side to a Raspberry Pi or other device.

+## Openhab

+If you would like to use this as Openhab growatt publisher, use this in combination with the HTTP binding: https://www.openhab.org/addons/bindings/http1/

 ## Disclaimer